-I want to ensure San Diego truly Builds Back Better by safeguarding our environment, investing in our infrastructure, and protecting every one of our neighbors.
-Together, we can restore the American Dream of safe streets, good schools, and healthy neighborhoods.
+I want to ensure San Diego truly “builds back better” by safeguarding our environment, investing in our infrastructure, and protecting every one of our neighbors.
+Together, we can restore the American Dream of safe streets, good schools, vibrant neighborhoods and healthy canyons and watersheds.

 When I ran as the endorsed Democratic candidate for the District 6 seat in 2018, my team and I launched a grassroots coalition that knocked on every door in the district.
 In many areas, we did so twice.
 I’m looking forward to resuming these conversations in order to hear my neighbors’ and fellow San Diegans’ concerns and priorities.

 But to win, I need your help.
 I can’t make any of this happen without raising the funds we’ll need to compete.
 Many of you know how close we came to winning in 2018, so please know your contribution will be critical in building momentum, support, and viability in defeating the special interests.